About the blog

 A blog about mistakes — isn’t that really negative?

 I hope not, no!
 It’s about the positives that come from the negatives, if you like.

 Copyright in all written text material (articles, posts etc) belongs to me (excepting Guest Posts).
 If you’d like to quote short extracts on your blog, all I ask is you include a link and credit (and please let me know).
 A longer extract — please get in touch through my personal website here.

 Markets and links and the rest are included in good faith — and are checked and updated regularly — but I cannot be held responsible or liable for mistakes or for material and information slipping out of date.
 Similarly, I disclaim liability for the content or functionality of external websites or products mentioned, and cannot compensate users for losses or damages related to the use of material on this website.

-This is a personal blog, and the opinions and views expressed are my own and do not necessarily represent those of my various employers.
+The opinions and views expressed on this blog are my own and do not necessarily represent those of my various employers.
 The content is not intended to malign any group, organisation or individual.

 I’m not responsible and cannot be held liable for material posted through other parties via the comments function.
 I reserve the right to edit or delete comments which I deem to be offensive, obscene, potentially libellous, or other nasty things.